 The Center for Latino Adolescent and Family Health (CLAFH) has a core team of researchers and project coordinators who work throughout the United States, Mexico, and the Spanish-speaking Caribbean.
 Alongside the core scientific team, numerous part-time staff members, students, interns, and partners support the center’s work.
 The members of CLAFH’s core team are:

 Vincent Guilamo-Ramos, PhD, MPH, LCSW, RN, ANP-BC, PMHNP-BC, AAHIVS, FAAN is the Director and founder of the Center for Latino Adolescent and Family Health (CLAFH).
-He is the Dean of the Duke University School of Nursing and Vice Chancellor for Nursing Affairs.
 His program of research focuses on family-based disease prevention and health promotion, particularly among Latinos and other people of color.
 This research draws on an interdisciplinary perspective grounded in nursing, public health, and social welfare to address persistent health disparities among underserved communities in the U.S. Specifically, his research encompasses three primary areas: (1) documentation of sexual and reproductive health (SRH) disparities, with a focus on Latino and other racial/ethnic minority youth; (2) development of family-based interventions designed to prevent adverse SRH outcomes and promote uptake of SRH services; and (3) evaluation and large-scale dissemination of interventions, particularly family-based, nurse-led, and team-based approaches to prevention and health care service delivery.
 He has published extensively in leading scientific journals, including: The Lancet Infectious Diseases, The Lancet HIV, Clinical Infectious Diseases, JAMA Pediatrics, Pediatrics, and the American Journal of Public Health.
 Dr. Guilamo-Ramos’ research and scholarship has led to coverage in well-known media sources such as The New York Times, NPR, and The Washington Post.

 Dr. Guilamo-Ramos currently serves as a member of the Presidential Advisory Council on HIV/AIDS (PACHA), the HHS Panel on Antiretroviral Guidelines for Adults and Adolescents, and the CDC/HRSA Advisory Committee on HIV, Viral Hepatitis and STD Prevention and Treatment.
 He also serves on the Latino Commission on AIDS Board of Directors as vice chair, the Power to Decide Board of Directors, and the Ending the HIV Epidemic Working Group of the HIV Medicine Association as co-chair.
 In addition, Dr. Guilamo-Ramos is a nurse practitioner with expertise in adolescent SRH and dually licensed in primary care (ANP-BC) and psychiatric-mental health nursing (PMHNP-BC), and he is credentialed as an HIV Specialist (AAHIVS) by the American Academy of HIV Medicine.